 That is a 94.5% decrease of soft tissue injury in the first year of Prime’, and 100% decrease the following years.

-In-Season Training Composition If a player takes their off-season program and follows it through the year, they will be completely buried before Thanksgiving.
-The off-season is about developing capacity; the in-season is about maintaining capacity while correctly loading movement patterns that are non-sport specific, and correctly identifying movement patterns that need to be offloaded to facilitate injury prevention.
+In-Season Training Composition If a player uses their off-season program and follows it throughout the competitive year, they will be completely overloaded, and burnt out before Christmas.
+The off-season is about developing strength and capacity.
+The in-season is about maintaining capacity, while correctly loading movement patterns that are non-sport specific, and correctly identifying movement patterns that need to be offloaded in order to facilitate injury prevention.

-Three In-Season Program Changes 1) Speed and conditioning work is done on the ice In the off-season, we sprint twice per week and condition between 2-3 times depending on the phase.
-In-season, the players’ speed and conditioning work should be done on the ice.
-If players perform drills at a high tempo, they’re getting the most hockey-specific form of speed training possible, and most practices are of sufficient tempo to prepare players to compete in a game.
-Hammering sprint and conditioning work off the ice will put excessive wear and tear across the muscles of the hips and lower body.
-In-season, sprint work should be limited to very low volume (e.g. 4-6 sprints of 10-15 yards).
-Conditioning should be low impact, and be used to compliment on-ice conditioning.
+Three In-Season Program Changes 1) Speed and conditioning work is done on the ice During off-season, we sprint twice per week and condition between 2-3 times per week, depending on the phase.
+In-season, the players speed and conditioning work should be done on the ice.
+If players perform drills at a high tempo, they’re getting the most hockey-specific form of speed training possible.

 3) Strength and Power is Key In general, the physical qualities stressed on the ice during the season are: multi-directional speed, low load power, and work capacity/conditioning.
-To design a program that compliments on-ice work, it’s important to consider what qualities ARE NOT being stressed on the ice.
+When designing a program that compliments on-ice work, it’s important to consider what qualities ARE NOT being stressed on the ice.
 Strength and high load power are visibly absent from the list above.
-ALL in-season work should be low volume, but there should be a greater proportion of the total training program allocated to these qualities than the others that receive more on-ice attention.
+ALL in-season work should be LOW volume, but there should be a greater proportion of the total training program allocated to these qualities, than the others which receive more on-ice attention.